By Jae-Ha Kim

 But those memories of loneliness and wanting to belong — that’s what I was thinking about as I snuck into the observation room to check in on him.
 I asked the co-teacher how he was doing.
 And I asked if he had cried.
 She said he seemed a little shy at first, but didn’t cry.
 He found his name on his cubby, hung up his coat and backpack and joined in the fun.
 I could see him raising his hand to answer his teacher’s questions.
 And I saw that he was being well taken care of.
 So I left.

-For the first time in two years, I had some free time to kill.
+For the first time in almost three years, I had some free time to kill.
 I had columns to work on and research that needed to be done.
 I was sleep deprived and could’ve used a nap.
 But all I wanted to do was cuddle my little boy.

 When I picked Kyle up from school a couple hours later, I asked his teacher if he got upset. (“No.”) If he played well. (“Very well.”)
 If he got along with others. (“Yes.
 He’s incredibly polite and well mannered!”
 Who knew?!)